Tyron18/TMapViews/TMapViews/TMapViews.MvxPlugins/TMapViews.MvxPlugins.Bindings.Droid/README.md

 * `GetInfoWindowViewHolder` will display the callout without any default layout.
 If both of these methods return a view, `GetInfoWindowViewHolder` will take priority.
 Both otherwise function the same.

+For more information on using InfoWindows, please see [Google's Documentation](https://developers.google.com/android/reference/com/google/android/gms/maps/GoogleMap.InfoWindowAdapter).

 ***Example***
 ```csharp
 public class ExampleInfoWindowAdapter : MvxBindingInfoWindowAdapter